Marlin Jackson: NFL statistics

-Personal
+Personal life

 His older brother Elmarko Jackson was a running back for Temple University.
 He was involved in an incident which made headlines in 2000 when he was stabbed several times on campus after an argument with another student.

+Other work

+After retiring from football, Jackson joined Indianapolis local news station WISH-TV as an analyst of Colts news.

 Legal

 Jackson was charged with felonious assault in the summer of 2003.
 A 26-year-old man accused Jackson of striking him in the right eye with a bottle on June 1, requiring 17 stitches, in Ann Arbor, Michigan.

 On February 19, 2009, Jackson won the civil lawsuit regarding this incident.
 Not only did the jury find Jackson not liable for any damages, they rejected the claim that he attacked the plaintiff with a bottle, found the plaintiff liable for defamation and malicious prosecution, and awarded Jackson $225,000 in damages.